-A guide to problems, costs, maintenance and repair for your 2003 Toyota Corolla
+A guide to repairs, service, and maintenance costs for your 2003 Toyota Corolla

 The Check Engine Light may illuminate due to an evaporative emission (EVAP) system fault.
 Our technicians tell us these EVAP system faults can be difficult to diagnose but it is not uncommon to find a failed charcoal canister or a loose or worn gas cap.

 If the engine will not crank over, the most common problem is the starter.
 These will tend to go out at about 100,00-125,000 miles.
 Sometimes it is only the starter solenoid, but often the complete starter (including solenoid) needs to be replaced.

 At higher mileages, (125,000-150,000) the automatic transmission may not shift correctly.
 This can be caused by the throttle position sensor being out of adjustment or a shift solenoid needing to be replaced.
 Typically the transmission does not need to be completely overhauled.

 2003 Toyota Corolla QuestionsHow expensive is it to repair an oil leak coming from timing chain cover (1 answer)

 the mechanic already replaced valve cover gasket and timing tensioner cover. continues to leak.

 after changing about four I plugged in my pocket scan to see if I had any bad reading but the screen was blank I tried it on my other car and it worked fine could this b a fuse?

 2003 Toyota Corolla RecallsSeat Heater Wiring Shorts And Causes Fire

 For vehicles equipped with aftermarket accessory seat heaters, the seat heater elements may short circuit when the seat cushion is compressed, and result in a fire hazard.
 Dealers will disconnect the seat heaters and refund the purchase price of the seat heaters free of charge to resolve the concern,